f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   }

-Finally validate the new status of the tenant with the correct vCPU and memory sizes, and the running-state of deployed:
+Validate the new status of the tenant with the correct vCPU and memory sizes, and the running-state of deployed:

 .. code-block:: bash